My 7-year-old is begging for a backyard trampoline, but I'm concerned that she could hurt herself while jumping. Am I worried for nothing?

 In addition, check to see if your insurance provider covers trampoline-related claims.

 - Council on Sports Medicine and Fitness.
-Trampoline safety in childhood and adolescence.
-American Academy of Pediatrics Policy. http://pediatrics.aappublications.org/site/aappolicy/index.xhtml.
-Accessed April 4, 2014.
+Trampoline safety in children and adolescents.
+American Academy of Pediatrics Policy. http://pediatrics.aappublications.org/collection.
+Accessed May 4, 2017.
+Reaffirmed 2015.